Our Board Members!

 A San Diego native, Matt has been enthralled with comics since early childhood when he first set eyes on a pack of Spiderman issues at his local Toys-R-Us.

 In 2010, Matt graduated from UC Santa Barbara with a degree in Cultural Anthropology.
 He has since stayed heavily active in the comic and cosplay community.
-He juggles both his roles of President of Little Fish Comic Studio and Chairmen of San Diego Comic Fest.
+He juggles both his roles of Little Fish Comic Studio Board Member and Chairmen of San Diego Comic Fest.

 Karen Coutts has given decades of her life to the pursuits of fundraising for the arts.
 One of her proudest achievements has been assisting in building from the ground up the fundraising program behind The New Children’s Museum in Downtown San Diego.